The Third International Conference on Working Environment Economics

 - Other relevant topics within working environment economics.

-The conference is organised by The National Research Centre for the Working Environment (NFA) and Department of Economics, University of Copenhagen
+The conference was organised by The National Research Centre for the Working Environment (NFA) and Department of Economics, University of Copenhagen

 Local Organizing Committee: